-Today it's not uncommon to find that as much as 70% of that decision making is now happening before your sales team is ever looped into that conversation.
-So this is a huge problem, but it's also a great opportunity for digitally-savvy companies who know how to get found early on by the right people, in the right places, at the right time, and most of all in the right context.
+Today it's not uncommon to find that as much as 70% of that decision-making is happening before your sales team is looped into that conversation.
+So this is a huge problem, but it's also a great opportunity for digitally-savvy companies who know how to get found early on by the right people, in the right places, at the right time, and most of all, in the right context.

 Buyers Hold Nearly All of the Power.
 So It’s All About Their Problems, Not Yours.

 There has been a huge shift in power from sellers to buyers.
 Buyers now have the upper hand.

 Your customers and prospects are using Airbnb, Uber, Lyft, Netflix, OpenTable, Amazon Prime, Sirius XM, Siri, Alexa, Google Assistant, and Cortana.
 Artificial intelligence, machine learning, chatbots, and voice searches are all on the front burner.

 So, how do your company and your sales team stay relevant?

 In many ways, your sales team is going to have to work much harder to prove their relevance and value.

 The days of salespeople coasting as glorified order takers and glorified explainers are either gone or on really borrowed time.

 The future of sales is really all about positioning your sales team to be seen as subject matter experts, trusted advisers, and true consultants that are solving business problems -- not your problems, not your quota, not your forecast, not your pipeline -- but their problems, your buyer's problems.

 The difficulty with addressing this sea change.
 Many companies' websites and digital presence simply have not kept up and don't support modern buyers very well.